 Domestic Air Cargo Concession:

-In February 2013 CONCOR Air Ltd. has entered into an agreement with MIAL under whichSANTACRUZ AIR CARGO TERMIAL (SACT) has been developed by CONCOR Air Ltd. SACT is aState-of-the-art GREEN terminal with ultra-modern facilities for storage of cargohandling screening cold storage etc. SACT was commissioned on 09.06.2016.
+In February 2013 CONCOR Air Ltd. has entered into an agreement with MIAL under whichSantacruz Air Cargo Terminal (SACT) has been developed by CONCOR Air Ltd. SACT is aState-of-the-art GREEN terminal with ultra-modern facilities for storage of cargohandling screening cold storage etc. SACT was commissioned on 09.06.2016.
 Beforecommissioning of SACT CAL had taken over the existing Domestic Common User Terminal ofMIAL at Marol for operations w.e.f.
-01.05.2013.
-At Marol CAL was handling domestic air cargo offour airlines viz; Indigo Spicejet Go Air and Vistara.
+01.05.2013 where it was handling domestic air cargo offour airlines viz; Indigo Spicejet Go Air and Vistara.
 With the commissioning of SACTJet Airways has also shifted its cargo to CAL.
-International ConcessionAgreement: CONCOR Air Ltd. has also entered into Concession Agreement with MIAL on30.10.2013 for operations and management of International Air Cargo at ACC Sahar.
-CAL hastaken over operations at ACC from February 2014.
-Thus we have got an opportunity to showour capability in the field of International air cargo as well.

-The annual reports of the above four subsidiaries of CONCOR will be available on thewebsite of the company at www.concorindia.com.
-Further your company will makeavailable the accounts of its subsidiaries upon request by any shareholder of the company.
+The annual reports of the above four subsidiaries of CONCOR will be available on thewebsite of the Company at www.concorindia.com.
+Further your Company will make availablethe accounts of its subsidiaries of the Company upon request.